 There are also specific events for parents/carers including helping young people make choices about higher education, looking at the additional support available, degree apprenticeships and entering higher education as a mature student.
 Parents/carers are also welcome to attend any HeppFest sessions.

-Take a look at the full programme at www.hepp.ac.uk/festival and book all the sessions that interest you asap!
+Take a look at the full programme at www.hepp.ac.uk/festival.

 If you’d like any more information then please do get in touch.